scxs1388/azurlane7-2/README.md

     - the file `data/commit_data.csv` will be reset, the file `data/submit_data.csv` will be updated, the image file directories in `image/commit_image` will be moved to `image/submit_image`.

 ## 3 Who's Afraid Of 7-2 ?
-a website to display the statistics of the dropped items in level 7-2. url: `https://www.scxs-studio.com/p/7-2/`
+a website to display the statistics of the dropped items in level 7-2. url: https://www.scxs-studio.com/p/7-2/

-## 4 About developers
+## 4 Developer
-Azurlane(CN) 水星行动 VirtualRiot
+Azur Lane (CN) 水星行动 VirtualRiot